Skip to main content

 #

-✅ = Supported, (opaque) = Not publicly specified, — = Not available or not documented.
+✅ = Explicitly Documented, ⚠️ = Inferred / Community Knowledge, ⚠️ˢ = ScaNN Family / Inferred, ✅ᵀ = Tree-based ANN, ✅ˢ = ScaNN, (opaque) = Not publicly specified, — = Not available or not documented.

 Why no Chroma, Qdrant, or raw Faiss?
-This table focuses on production-scale managed services and databases with distinct algorithm choices.
-Lightweight or embedded vector stores like ChromaDB and Qdrant primarily wrap HNSW (via hnswlib) with a brute-force buffer for small batch ingestion—they are excellent for prototyping and small-to-medium workloads but don’t expose the breadth of indexing strategies seen above.
+This table focuses on production-scale managed services and databases with broad portfolios of algorithm choices.
+Dedicated vector stores like Qdrant (which uses a custom native HNSW implementation) and ChromaDB (which wraps a fork of hnswlib) are excellent for many workloads but don’t expose the breadth of disparate indexing strategies (like IVF-PQ or DiskANN) compared above.
 Similarly, Faiss is a library, not a managed service—it supports nearly every algorithm in this table (HNSW, IVF-Flat, IVF-PQ, IVF-PQFS, Flat) and is the engine behind several services listed here (e.g., SingleStore, Milvus).

 #